 Second, your home office must be a principal place of business.
 That doesn't mean you can't work outside the home at all.
-But it does mean that your home office must be a substantially utilized area during regular business hours including as a place to meet with clients, customers, business partners, and vendors.
+But it does mean that your home office must be a substantially utilized area during regular business hours including as a place to meet with patients, clients, or customers.